mridul-roy/mridul-roy/README.md

 I am a student of American International University-Bangladesh.

-- 🌱 I’m currently learning .NET
+- 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with get an Internship.
 - 💬 Ask me about SQL,openGL.
 - 📫 How to reach me E-mail: mridulroy0100@gmail.com